 A glass of absinthe in the Delirium Tremens absinthe bar in Brussels.

 They're trying to do for absinthe what they did for beer in terms of stocking and consumption.

-At right and below you see a tall shot glass of absinthe with a layer of sugar in the bottom.
+Below you see a tall shot glass of absinthe with a layer of sugar in the bottom.
 Sugar?
 See the following explanation.

+A glass of absinthe in the Delirium Tremens absinthe bar in Brussels.